gsknnft/QWormhole/README.md

 ### Security story at a glance
 - **Transport confidentiality** – enable `tls` (TS or native-lws) for on-the-wire encryption, mutual auth, ALPN pinning, and exportable keying material.
-- **Identity & attestation** – use negantropic handshakes or custom `handshakeSigner` payloads so every socket announces a signed identity with coherence metadata.
+- **Identity & attestation** – use negentropic handshakes or custom `handshakeSigner` payloads so every socket announces a signed identity with coherence metadata.
 - **Policy enforcement** – `verifyHandshake`, TLS fingerprint pinning, rate limits, and backpressure guards let the server enforce both crypto posture and resource usage before promoting a socket to application traffic.
-- **Layered defense** – TLS metadata is merged into handshake tags, so downstream routers or registries can insist on matching TLS fingerprints *and* negantropic hashes; external tunnels (WireGuard, SSH) remain optional but compose cleanly via `localAddress` / `interfaceName`.
+- **Layered defense** – TLS metadata is merged into handshake tags, so downstream routers or registries can insist on matching TLS fingerprints *and* negentropic hashes; external tunnels (WireGuard, SSH) remain optional but compose cleanly via `localAddress` / `interfaceName`.
 - **Forward-secrecy roadmap** – sovereign tunnel sessions use long-lived X25519-derived keys today; rotation + replay protection are on the shortlist so meshes that need FS guarantees can opt in without bolting on a second transport.

 ## Error handling & backpressure